Dynamically Masking Sensitive Data Using Dremio

-In this tutorial I’m going to play the role of a data engineer who was requested to curate and provide access to the employee database to certain users.
+In this tutorial we will play the role of a data engineer who was requested to curate and provide access to the employee database to certain users.
 However, the dataset contains several fields which not everyone should have access to.
-I’ve been requested to identify the sensitive fields and provide access to only team members who belong to the “Accounting” group.
+We’ve been requested to identify the sensitive fields and provide access to only team members who belong to the “Accounting” group.

 - SSN = Social Security Number

-To verify that this data is fully accessible, I’m going to try to visualize it using a BI client and a generic user account.
+To verify that this data is fully accessible, we will visualize it using a BI client and a generic user account.